SAP/ui5-typescript/README.md

 # UI5-TypeScript

-This page provides an overview of all official TypeScript-related ressources in the UI5 world.
+This page provides an overview of all official TypeScript-related resources in the UI5 world.

 * <b>What is TypeScript about?</b><br>
 [TypeScript](typescriptlang.org) is an extension of JavaScript for providing type information and helps by error detection through type checking and by providing code assist in many supporting code editors (code completion, inline documentation,...).
 Browsers cannot execute TypeScript directly, a transpilation step is needed.